 The BSB41419 Certificate IV Work Health and Safety is a competency-based workplace health and safety (WHS) qualification.
 This means that to attain the qualification, participants are required to do more than just attend the training course.
 Participants will be required to provide evidence that they have understood the WHS training and applied it in their workplace.
 As such, it is not possible to complete all of the assessment requirements during the face-to-face training.

-The timeframe for completing the assessments for each module is 12 months.
+The timeframe for completing the assessments for the course is 12 months.

 On completion of this course, participants will be able to: